kwabenasapong/openpldoc/manual/source/projector.rst

 Settings -> Configure OpenLP -> Projectors tab under the "Source Select dialog interface" option.

-NOTE: These images is an example only - what options you will have will vary depending on the projector you have.
+NOTE: These images are examples only - what options you will have will vary depending on the projector you have.
 These images show the default PJLink text.

 |projector_source_select_single|    |projector_source_select_tabbed|